pantrypoints/sp/content/en/research/galileo/two/day-2.md

-SAGR.
+{{< r a="Sagredo" >}}
 Doubtless it never will be, in the minds of such opponents.
 But what you say does not in the least diminish the absurdity of this Peripatetic's reply; who, as a counter to sensible experience, adduced no experiment or argument of Aristotle's, but just the authority of his bare ipse dixit.
+{{< /r >}}

 {{< r a="Simplicio" >}}